Last visit: July 15, 2023

 - Statues of Harry Caray, Ernie Banks, Billy Williams and Ron Santo dot the park exterior, adding some nice team history to a place that already oozes history just by standing there

 - Despite its age and small footprint, the Cubs managed to find a little space for some sit down areas to accommodate fans who want a table with their meal.
-Larger social spaces are limited to Gallagher Way and the Draft Kings Fantasy Sports Zone.
+Larger social spaces are limited to Gallagher Way and the Draft Kings Sports Book.
 But the bleachers are general admission, so you can always connect and sit with your fellow bleacher bums.

 - Even after a thorough modernization of the washrooms, the Cubs kept urinal troughs in the men’s rooms to help with throughput which is important given the amount of beer consumed here